 The Best Mattress for Acid Reflux 2021Updated on July 2, 2019 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Learn more about how we make money here.

 Acid reflux can get in the way of a good night’s sleep.
 Although symptoms occur at any time of day, they’re particularly troublesome at bedtime.
 That’s when the condition can cause nighttime heart burn, making you wake up suddenly with a bitter taste in your mouth.
 To reduce these symptoms, experts recommend sleeping on your side or with your upper body elevated, which means finding the right mattress is especially important.

 The best mattresses for people with acid reflux are suitable for side sleepers or flexible enough to work smoothly with adjustable beds.
 When shopping, you should look out for plenty of contouring and cushioning, as well as an equal amount of support.

 In this guide, you’ll find detailed reviews of our top choices among the mattresses currently available on the market.
 We’ll also walk you through the key features to look out for when mattress shopping, as well as sleep tips and other sleep aids that benefit people with acid reflux.

 Our Top Picks

 |Aurora||Hybrid||Soft (3), Medium (5), Firm (7)||$1,699|

 |Classic||Innerspring||Plush Soft (3), Luxury Firm (5-7), Firm (8)||$1,499|

 |Winkbeds||Hybrid||Softer (4.5), Luxury Firm (6.5), Firmer (7.5), Plus (8)||Softer, Luxury Firm, Firmer: $1,599; |

 - Quilted cover offers extra cushioning for side-sleepers